lovelysystems/lovely.memcached/src/lovely/memcached/README.txt

   >>> import threading
   >>> log = []

-Each thread has a differnt thread.
+Each thread has a different thread.

   >>> def differentConn():
   ...     util3.set(3,3)